alsm6169/Focus-Mode/README.md

 2. Open Google Chrome and navigate to `chrome://extensions`.
 3. Enable the "Developer mode" option at the top right corner of the page.
 4. Click on "Load unpacked" and select the cloned/downloaded folder.
-5. The Website Blocker Chrome Extension will now be installed and ready to use.
+5. The Focus-Mode Chrome Extension will now be installed and ready to use.

 ## Usage